valenlyn/water/README.md

 ## What I’d like to improve on

 * An elegant way for users to ask their family or friends to help care for specific plants
+* Ability to put off watering / set a new reminder for the reminder easily—"remind me again tonight", "remind me again tomorrow"
+* Integrate with Reminders (iOS app)